Joe Anna Hibler

 Joe Anna Hibler (born May 5, 1939) is an American educator.
 Much of her career was spent teaching business at the university level.
 Retired from active teaching, she is the former president of Southwestern Oklahoma State University (SWOSU), an inductee into the Oklahoma Women's Hall of Fame, and currently a regent of the Regional University System of Oklahoma.

 Early life

-Joe Anna Hibler was born on May 5, 1939 in Shattuck, OK.
-Soon after Hibler was born, her family moved to Leedey, OK where she spent most of her early life going to school.
+Joe Anna Hibler was born on May 5, 1939, in Shattuck, Oklahoma.
+Soon after Hibler was born, her family moved to Leedey, Oklahoma where she spent most of her early life going to school.
 Hibler graduated from Leedey High School.
 Her parents both worked in school teaching and administration.
 Hibler later told an interviewer that, "...a woman had three career choices: a teacher, nurse or secretary,” She also said, "I didn’t like the sight of blood and knew I didn’t want to be a teacher, so I chose business."
 So, she enrolled for a 40-hour course at Southwestern State College that would lead to certification as a secretary.